-We manage assets for a global mix of institutions and high net worth individuals on a separate account, mutual fund, and sub-advisory basis, utilizing a research intensive, concentrated, value-based strategy.
+We manage assets for a global mix of institutions and high net worth individuals via Limited Partnership, a separate account and mutual fund, utilizing a research intensive, concentrated, valuebased strategy.

 Prior to founding Cove Street, Mr. Bronchick was the Chief Investment Officer and lead principal of Reed Conner & Birdwell, LLC (RCB), a Los Angelesbased asset manager.
 After the sale of RCB, Cove Street opened its doors in 2011 with \$274mm AUM, a full investment team, and an institutional caliber operations and compliance infrastructure.